Date Published: 2024/05/06

 The loss of the upright cab and roof turned the somewhat ordinary boxy vehicle into one that embraced its heritage of the Roaring 20s: long, low, sleek, and sexy.

-Explore the Specs of this Popular Collector Car
+Explore the specs of this popular collector car

 The Silver Dawn was easily identified as a Rolls-Royce thanks to its iconic pillared chrome grille topped by the familiar flying Spirit of Ecstasy.
 But from there its body design blended a bit of timeless elegance and sporting spirit with sculpted front fenders and a set of spats for the rear.
 How did it drive?
 Let's check out its spec sheet.